Multivariate LSTM-FCNs for Time Series Classification

 We use the Adam optimizer \cite{kingma2014adam}, with an initial learning rate set to 1e-3 and the final learning rate set to 1e-4 to train all models.
+In addition, after every 100 epochs, the learning rate is reduced by a factor of $1/{\sqrt[3]{2}}$.
 The datasets were normalized and preprocessed to have zero mean and unit variance.
-We then append variable length time series with zeros so as to obtain a time series dataset with a constant length \textit{N}, where \textit{N} is the maximum length of the time series.
-In addition, after every 100 epochs, the learning rate is reduced by a factor of $1/{\sqrt[3]{2}}$.
-We use the Keras \cite{chollet2015keras} library with the Tensorflow backend \cite{tensorflow2015-whitepaper} to train the proposed models. \footnote{The codes and weights of each models are available at \href{https://github.com/houshd/MLSTM-FCN}{https://github.com/houshd/MLSTM-FCN}}
+We append variable length time series with zeros afterwards to obtain a time series dataset with a constant length \textit{Q}, where \textit{Q} is the maximum length of the time series.
+Mean-standard deviation normalization and zero padding are the only preprocessing steps performed for all models.
+We compute the mean and standard deviation of the training dataset and apply these values to normalize both the train and test datasets.
+We use the Keras \cite{chollet2015keras} library with the Tensorflow backend \cite{tensorflow2015-whitepaper} to train the proposed models.